YuuCorp/AdminPanel/README.md

 ## TODO

-- [ ] Fetch data from GitHub for GitHub statistics component
 - [ ] Add & style buttons
+- [ ] Add authentication with Discord log-in
 - [ ] Conjure up the method to communicate with the bot (e.g getting the data, sending signals)
-- [ ] Add authentication with Discord log-in
 - [ ] Add mobile support
+- [x] Fetch data from GitHub for GitHub statistics component